curiocunngios/CTF/doctor seeing notes.md

 After 23/11, my sleep goes back to normal which
 ## How do I feel

-Nothing, execept in first 1-2 days when I took at night and it disturbed my sleep
+Nothing, except in first 1-2 days when I took at night and it disturbed my sleep